deeppavlov/DeepPavlov/deeppavlov/models/spellers/error_model/README.md

 }
 ```

-And a script use this config:
+And a script to use this config:

 ```python
 from deeppavlov.core.commands.train import train_model_from_config